All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 may cause transient fatigue or mild flu-like symptoms during initial treatment.
 These effects typically resolve within 1-2 weeks as tissue repair processes normalize.
 Long-term safety data remains limited due to the peptide's research status.

-Pentosan carries the most comprehensive safety data from 30+ years of clinical use.
+Pentosan carries the most thorough safety data from 30+ years of clinical use.
 Bleeding risks exist due to anticoagulant properties, requiring caution in patients taking blood thinners.
 Retinal toxicity has been reported with high-dose, long-term use but remains rare at standard joint protocols.

 Combination Protocols: Maximizing Results